csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 Once you are done, test that you performed the backup properly.

 #.
-Re-download or transfer the files you just saved (the whole `HelloWorld` folder) on the computer
+Re-download or transfer the files you just saved (the whole `HelloWorld` folder) on the computer -- or even better, share it with a classmate and ask them to complete the following steps with you!
 #.
 Make sure you can still open the project in your IDE
 #.
 Do you remember...
     #.
 How to build the solution